indigotech/taq-github-bot/src/data/local/github/tracks/track-0/steps/step-1.md

+# Taqtile - Onboard

+Welcome to the Taqtile onboard.
+The main goals of this onboard are:

+1. Learn the basics about some concepts building your own application/website
+1. Get you ready for a real project by presenting some of our stack of technology and best practices

+It's supposed to last more or less 8 days of work.

+# Step 1 - Warming up - Mastering the Basics

 Ok!
 Your very first tasks are to **clone this repository** into your own account and **update the README.md** file.

 But before moving on, let's be sure you know all the basics we use daily here.

-# Step 1 - Warming up - Mastering the Basics

 We use [git](https://git-scm.com/)... a lot.
 If you don't feel confident in your skills using git, here are some recommendations: